StarManiaKG/The-Story-of-Uncapped-Revengence-Discord-the-3rd/README.md

 **OPTIONAL DEPENDENCIES**
 - libdiscord-rpc (Discord RPC Support; On Windows, SRB2 comes with the files, On Mac/Linux, you can find/compile them [here](https://github.com/discord/discord-rpc))
+- libdiscord_game_sdk (Discord Game SDK Support; On Windows, SRB2 comes with the files, On Mac/Linux, you can find them [here](https://dl-game-sdk.discordapp.net/3.2.1/discord_game_sdk.zip)) and place them in the right directories
 - libSDL2_mixer_ext (Advanced Sound/MIDI Options; On Windows, SRB2 comes with the files, On Mac/Linux, you can find/compile them [here](https://github.com/WohlSoft/SDL-Mixer-X))

 ## Assets
-See the assets/ folder for the TSOURDT3RD pk3, for even more annoyances and probably funny things!
+Visit the assets folder to get the TSOURDT3RD assets, for more annoyances and funny things!

 ## Compiling
 See [SRB2 Wiki/Source code compiling](http://wiki.srb2.org/wiki/Source_code_compiling)